zonyl/pytomation/README.txt

 else:
     print "Interface not responding"

-# Code is down, we no longer need the interface
+# Code is done, we no longer need the interface
 insteon.shutdown()
 tcp.shutdown()
 -----------------------------------------------------------------